rust-lang/rust/src/librustc/infer/lexical_region_resolve/README.md

 See the [general inference README](../README.md) for an overview of how lexical-region-solving fits into the bigger picture.

-Region constraint collect uses a somewhat more involved algorithm than type inference.
+Region inference uses a somewhat more involved algorithm than type inference.
 It is not the most efficient thing ever written though it seems to work well enough in practice (famous last words).
 The reason that we use a different algorithm is because, unlike with types, it is impractical to hand-annotate with regions (in some cases, there aren't even the requisite syntactic forms).
 So we have to get it right, and it's worth spending more time on a more involved analysis.
 Moreover, regions are a simpler case than types: they don't have aggregate structure, for example.

 ## The problem